 Retainer fees for attorneys aren't the norm in all cases.
 Most attorneys arrange payment depending on the types of cases they're handling for clients.
 It's not unheard of for the same law firm to charge different clients on different fee schedules.
-Retainers, contingency fees, and flat fees are the most common types of fees attorneys will charge clients.
+The retainer fee, contingency fee, and flat fee are the most common types of fees attorneys will charge clients.

-A retainer fee is a sum paid up front before the attorney will begin working on a case.
-The money is placed in an account separate from his operating account, and he bills his time against it as the case progresses.
-If he charges you $750 to appear in court on your behalf, he'll send you an invoice for this time, typically at the end of the month.
-He will then effectively pay himself, transferring $750 from his special account into his operating account.
+A retainer fee is a sum paid upfront before the attorney will begin working on a case.
+The money is placed in an account separate from their operating account, and they bill their time against it as the case progresses.
+If they charge you $750 to appear in court on your behalf, they'll send you an invoice for this time, typically at the end of the month.
+They will then, effectively, pay themselves, transferring $750 from their special account into their operating account.
 Other time is billed against the retainer fee as well, including drafting documents, telephone calls, and office visits.

-You may be asked to pay an additional retainer fee when your first is depleted, but experienced attorneys are pretty adept at estimating how much time they'll have to devote to a case so they can charge appropriate retainer fees to cover that time.
+You may be asked to pay an additional retainer fee when your first deposited funds are depleted.
+However, experienced attorneys are pretty adept at estimating how much time they'll have to devote to a case so they can charge appropriate retainer fees to cover that time.
 Of course, unexpected events can occur in any case, throwing the attorney's initial estimate off.

 Be wary of nonrefundable retainer fees.
 Most state bar associations prohibit attorneys from charging excessive amounts over and above the hours they're likely to invest, keeping any unused balance.
-You have a right to terminate representation at any time, and you should not lose your money because you're unhappy with your lawyer's performance -- even if your unhappiness isn't justified.
-Question the attorney if you see the word "nonrefundable" in his retainer agreement to find out exactly what it implies.
+You have a right to terminate representation at any time, and you should not lose your money because you're unhappy with your lawyer's performance—even if your unhappiness isn't justified.
+Question the attorney if you see the word "nonrefundable" in their retainer agreement to find out exactly what it implies.

-If you're not satisfied with his answer, look for another lawyer.
+If you're not satisfied with their answer, look for another lawyer.

-Personal injury and tort cases -- those where someone did something wrong and you want to collect money or damages from him -- are often charged on a contingency basis.
-The attorney does not get paid unless you win your case, and if you do, he takes a percentage of your settlement or court award.
+Personal injury and tort cases—those where someone did something wrong and you want to collect money or damages from them -- are often charged on a contingency basis.
+The attorney does not get paid unless you win your case, and if you do, they take a percentage of your settlement or court award.
 Needless to say, this gives the lawyer some significant incentive to fight for you and win.